Bridget Fonda: Career

 Her breakthrough role was as a journalist in The Godfather Part III, released in late 1990.
 After gaining additional work experience in a few theater productions, she appeared in the comedy Doc Hollywood (1991), and was cast as the lead in Barbet Schroeder's Single White Female, followed by a role in Cameron Crowe's ensemble comedy Singles (both 1992).

 Fonda starred in 1993's Point of No Return, an American remake of the 1990 French film Nikita.
 A review in The New Yorker cited her "provocative, taunting assertiveness".
 In 1994, she was in the poorly received comedy The Road to Wellville, and she starred alongside Nicolas Cage in the romantic comedy It Could Happen to You.
 She followed up with roles in the animated film Balto (1995) and the political thriller City Hall (1996).
 In 1997, she was on the same flight as Quentin Tarantino when he offered her the part of Melanie in Jackie Brown.
 She starred in A Simple Plan (1998) and Lake Placid (1999), and was also reportedly offered the titular leading role in the television series Ally McBeal, but turned it down to concentrate on her film career.

 Fonda received Primetime Emmy and Golden Globe nominations for the television films In the Gloaming (1997) and No Ordinary Baby (2001).

 In 2001, Fonda starred with Jet Li in the action thriller film Kiss of the Dragon.
 Her final film role was in the 2001 movie The Whole Shebang.
 Her final role overall was the title role in the TV movie Snow Queen in 2002, and she has not appeared on screen since.

 Personal life

-Fonda met Eric Stoltz in 1986 and they began dating in 1990.
-In 1998, the couple ended their relationship.
+Fonda met actor Eric Stoltz in 1986 and they began dating in 1990.
+They ended their relationship in 1998.

-In February 2003, she suffered a serious injury from a car crash that fractured a vertebra.
-The following month, she became engaged to film composer and former Oingo Boingo frontman Danny Elfman, and they married in November.
+In February 2003, Fonda suffered a serious injury from a car crash that fractured a vertebra.
+The following month, she became engaged to film composer and former Oingo Boingo frontman Danny Elfman, and they married in November 2003.
 In 2005, they had a son together.

-After her engagement to Elfman, Fonda withdrew from acting and concentrated on her family life.
+After her engagement to Elfman, Fonda withdrew from acting, and concentrated on her family life.